raspberrypilearning/boat-race/en/step_8.md

 ```
 --- /hint ---
 --- hint ---
-Here's what your code should look like:
+Here's what your new code should look like:
 ![gate](images/gate.png)
 ```blocks
 when flag clicked